 On the next screen select the Google Sheets Spreadsheet you want to import data from.

-And the Sheet you want to import data from.
+And the Sheet you want to import data from using the Google Sheets Airtable integration.

 For Major Dimension select whether your data is stored as rows or columns in your spreadsheet (rows is pre-selected by default.)